Skip to content

 How We Engineered Our Leadership Team's Purpose

-As the Head of Engineering, my world revolves around logic, structure and tangible outcomes.
-My calendar is a zero-sum game and my tolerance for meetings that lack a clear, measurable purpose is low.
-So, when a full-day “Leadership Team Alignment Workshop” appeared on my schedule, I was skeptical.
+As Head of Engineering, my world revolves around logic, structure and tangible outcomes.
+My calendar is a zero-sum game and my tolerance for meetings that lack a clear purpose is low.
+So when a full-day “Leadership Team Alignment Workshop” appeared on my schedule, I was skeptical.

-I’ve seen these exercises before - they can often devolve into abstract conversations that generate more buzzwords than breakthroughs.
+I’d been to this kind of thing before.
+They can devolve into abstract conversations that generate more buzzwords than breakthroughs.

-Yet, I also knew we were at a critical inflection point:
+I also knew we were at an inflection point.

 We needed to evolve.